elastic/kibana/src/core/server/server.api.md

     type: string;
 }

-// Warning: (ae-missing-release-tag) "SavedObjectsCollectMultiNamespaceReferencesOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface SavedObjectsCollectMultiNamespaceReferencesOptions extends SavedObjectsBaseOptions {
     purpose?: 'collectMultiNamespaceReferences' | 'updateObjectsSpaces';
 }

-// Warning: (ae-missing-release-tag) "SavedObjectsCollectMultiNamespaceReferencesResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface SavedObjectsCollectMultiNamespaceReferencesResponse {
     // (undocumented)